smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 * Shortage of Machine learning talents.
 Hiring data scientists is hard, and hiring data scientists with business domain knowledge is even more difficult.
 * Lack of necessary products and tools.
 Although there are many open source deep learning frameworks, for example, Tensorflow, Caffe, CNTK and Keras, etc., but the learning curve is high.
 Most of the frameworks focus on building deep learning models and do not provide a solution as to how to deploy and use of models.
 It is still up to enterprises to develop what is lacking, making the development, deployment and use of deep learning a long cycle.

 In this post, I will address the above issues by introducing some of the work I have done in past years and recently.
-Here, I am using Li-ion battery RUL prediction as an example to demonstrate the software that I have developed.
+I am using Li-ion battery RUL prediction as an example to demonstrate an implemention.

 There are many research on Li-ion battery RUL prediction using various techniques and algorithms.
 But the focus here is not on the accuracy of predicting model, but rather on design and implementation of a software system that makes it easy for businesses to apply deep learning to test data from the experiments.